jimeh/PastryKit/README.md

 # PastryKit

 If you don't know what PastryKit is, you should go read John Gruber's [PastryKit][dfpk] article on [Daring Fireball][df].
 In short it's a Javascript framework for iPhone WebApps, which simulates the nice scrolling and navigation in native iPhone apps.
-It was (presumably) developed by Apple for the [iPhone User Guide][ipug] (set browser user agent to MobileSafari 3.x to view) and good few months ago, but nothing has been officially released or mentioned about PastryKit.
+It was (presumably) developed by Apple for the [iPhone User Guide][ipug] (set browser user agent to MobileSafari 3.x to view) a good few months ago, but nothing has been officially released or mentioned about PastryKit.

 ## About PastryKit.git